jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 12. Relocate dishwasher and sink per drawing.
 Update plumbing accordingly.
 13. Minimize sink drain obstruction in cabinet.
 The IKEA plumbing fittings work well.
 Also, the drain guard should be removable: IKEA has a threaded one.
-14. Does the dishwasher need to share a drain with the sink?
-If so please add a shutoff valve (large bore, quarter turn, as close as possible to the sink drain) for the dishwasher connection to sink drain, so we can plunge the sink drain as needed without backing up into the dishwasher drain line.
-15. The dishwasher drain vent should be located behind the dishwasher, rather than running into the sink cabinet.
+14. The dishwasher drain vent should be located on the counter, behind the dishwasher, rather than running into the sink cabinet.
-16. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
+15. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
 However, it would be nice not to have the dishwasher supply hose in the sink cabinet; presumably it can be piped from the valve to the dishwasher cabinet.
-17. Relocate dishwasher drain vent.
-18. Relocate and replace irrigation control station from kitchen to new water heater cubicle.
+16. Relocate and replace irrigation control station from kitchen to new water heater cubicle.

 ### Bathroom Cabinets and Fixtures